-A Then Event-Only B (Store Data)- After the address has matched the value in comparator A, a trigger event occurs each time the address matches the value in comparator B. Trigger events cause the data to be captured into the FIFO.
+A Then Event-Only B (Store Data) After the address has matched the value in comparator A, a trigger event occurs each time the address matches the value in comparator B. Trigger events cause the data to be captured into the FIFO.
 The debug run ends when the FIFO becomes full.

-Inside Range (A \leq Address \leq B)- A trigger occurs when the address is greater than or equal to the value in comparator A and less than or equal to the value in comparator B at the same time.
+Inside Range ( $A \le Address \le B$ ) A trigger occurs when the address is greater than or equal to the value in comparator A and less than or equal to the value in comparator B at the same time.

-Outside Range (Address < A or Address > B)- A trigger occurs when the address is either less than the value in comparator A or greater than the value in comparator B.
+Outside Range (Address < A or Address > B) A trigger occurs when the address is either less than the value in comparator A or greater than the value in comparator B.

-22.3.6 Hardware breakpoints
+Hardware breakpoints 23.3.6

 The BRKEN control bit in the DBGC register may be set to 1 to allow any of the trigger conditions described in Trigger modes to be used to generate a hardware breakpoint request to the CPU.
 TAG in DBGC controls whether the breakpoint request will be treated as a tag-type breakpoint or a force-type breakpoint.
 A tag breakpoint causes the current opcode to be marked as it enters the instruction queue.
-If a tagged opcode reaches the end of the pipe, the CPU executes a BGND instruction to go to active background mode rather than executing the tagged opcode.
+If a tagged opcode reaches

+MC9S08PT16 Reference Manual, Rev. 4, 04/2020 580 NXP Semiconductors the end of the pipe, the CPU executes a BGND instruction to go to active background mode rather than executing the tagged opcode.
 A force-type breakpoint causes the CPU to finish the current instruction and then go to active background mode.